 Scuba diving, rainforest and stunning beaches, this country certainly seems to have it all!
-Before you grab your passport, be sure to take a look at these 21 interesting facts about Guadeloupe so you can impress the locals with your extensive knowledge!
+Before you grab your passport, be sure to take a look at these fun facts about Guadeloupe so you can impress the locals with your extensive knowledge!

 Guadeloupe is a small island group in the southern Caribbean Sea.